-Aragonite saturation states and pH in western Norway fjords: 1 seasonal cycles and controlling factors, 2005-2009 2 3 A. M. Omar^{1,2}, I. Skjelvan1, S.R.
-Erga3, A. Olsen2 4 5 1: Uni Research Climate, Bjerknes Centre for Climate Research, Bergen, Norway.
-6 2: Geophysical Institute, University of Bergen, and Bjerknes Centre for Climate Research, Bergen, Norway. ^{3:} Department of Biology, University of Bergen, Bergen, Norway.
-7 Abstract: 8 9 The uptake of anthropogenic Carbon Dioxide (CO2) by the ocean leads to a process known as ocean acidification (OA) which lowers the aragonite saturation state (Ω{Ar}) and pH, and this is 10 poorly documented in coastal environments including fjords due to lack of appropriate 11 observations.
-12 Here we use weekly underway data from Voluntary Observing Ships (VOS) covering the 13 period 2005-2009 combined with data from research cruises to estimate Ω{Ar} and pH values in 14 several adjacent western Norwegian fjords, and to evaluate how seawater CO2 chemistry 15 16 drives their variations in response to physical and biological factors.
-The OA parameters in the surface waters of the fjords are characterized by strong seasonal 17 18 and spatially coherent variations.
-These changes are governed by the seasonal changes in temperature, salinity, formation and decay of organic matter, and vertical mixing with deeper, 19 20 carbon-rich coastal water.
+1 2 3 Aragonite saturation states and pH in western Norway fjords: seasonal cycles and controlling factors, 2005-2009 4 A. M. Omar ^{1,2} , I. Skjelvan 1 , S.R.
+Erga 3 , A. Olsen 2 5 ^{1:} Uni Research Climate, Bjerknes Centre for Climate Research, Bergen, Norway.
+6 ^{2:} Geophysical Institute, University of Bergen, and Bjerknes Centre for Climate Research, Bergen, Norway.
+7 ^{3:} Department of Biology, University of Bergen, Bergen, Norway.
+8 Abstract: 9 The uptake of anthropogenic carbon dioxide (CO 2) by the ocean leads to a process known as 10 ocean acidification (OA) which lowers the aragonite saturation state (Ω{Ar}) and pH, and this is 11 poorly documented in coastal environments including fjords due to lack of appropriate 12 observations.
+13 Here we use weekly underway data from Voluntary Observing Ships (VOS) covering the 14 period 2005-2009 combined with data from research cruises to estimate Ω{Ar} and pH values in 15 several adjacent western Norwegian fjords, and to evaluate how seawater CO2 chemistry 16 drives their variations in response to physical and biological factors.
+17 The OA parameters in the surface waters of the fjords are subject to strong seasonal and 18 spatially coherent variations.
+These changes are governed by the seasonal changes in 19 temperature, salinity, formation and decay of organic matter, and vertical mixing with deeper, 20 carbon-rich coastal water.
 Annual mean pH and Ω{Ar} values were 8.13 and 2.21, respectively.
-The former varies from minimum values (≈ 8.05) in late December - early January to 21 22 maximum values of around 8.2 during early spring (March-April) as a consequence of the phytoplankton spring bloom, which reduces Dissolved Inorganic Carbon (DIC).
-In the 23 24 following months, pH decreases in response to warming.
-This thermodynamic decrease in pH 25 is reinforced by the deepening of the mixed layer, which enables carbon-rich coastal water to reach the surface, and this trend continues until the low winter values are reached again. Ω{Ar} 26 on the other hand, reaches its seasonal maximum (>2.5) in mid to late summer (July -Sept), 27 when the spring bloom is over and pH is decreasing.
-The lowest Ω{Ar} values ($\approx 1.3-1.6$) occur 28 29 during winter (Jan-Mar), when both pH and Sea Surface Temperature (SST) are low and DIC is highest.
-Consequently, seasonal Ω{Ar} variations align with those of SST and salinity 30 31 normalized DIC (nDIC).
+21 The former varies from minimum values (\approx 8.05) in late December - early January to 22 maximum values of around 8.2 during early spring (March-April) as a consequence of the 23 phytoplankton spring bloom, which reduces Dissolved Inorganic Carbon (DIC).
+In the 24 following months, pH decreases in response to warming.
+This thermodynamic decrease in pH 25 is reinforced by the deepening of the mixed layer, which enables carbon-rich coastal water to 26 reach the surface, and this trend continues until the low winter values of pH are reached again.
+27 Ω{Ar} , on the other hand, reaches its seasonal maximum (>2.5) in mid to late summer (July - 28 Sept), when the spring bloom is over and pH is decreasing.
+The lowest Ω{Ar} values (\approx 1.3-1.6) 29 occur during winter (Jan-Mar), when both pH and Sea Surface Temperature (SST) are low 30 and DIC is highest.
+Consequently, seasonal Ω{Ar} variations align with those of SST and 31 salinity normalized DIC (nDIC).

-- We demonstrate that underway measurements of fugacity of CO2 in seawater (fCO2) and SST - from VOS lines combined with high frequency observations of the complete carbonate system - at strategically placed fixed stations provide an approach to interpolate OA parameters over - 35 large areas in the fjords of western Norway.
+- We demonstrate that underway measurements of fugacity of CO2 in seawater (fCO2) and SST from VOS lines combined with high frequency observations of the complete carbonate system - 34 at strategically placed fixed stations provide an approach to interpolate OA parameters over - 35 large areas in the fjords of western Norway.

-1. Introduction:
+36 1.
+Introduction: